 In this course, students will learn the fundamental principles of the functional properties of polymers that enable their use in electronics, photonics and energy technology.
 The topics mainly include electron and ion transport properties, relationships between chemical structures and energy band structures, photo-excitation properties, luminescent properties, thermoelectric property, ferroelectric and ferromagnetic properties, as well as the associated device categories of organic field-effect transistors, organic light-emitting diodes, lasers, electrochromic devices, photovoltaic cells, and photodetectors.

-Instructor(s): Sihong Wang Terms Offered: Spring
+Instructor(s): Sihong Wang Terms Offered: Winter

 Prerequisite(s): MENG 25100 (or MENG 35100), AND CHEM 22000 and CHEM 22100